 Impactful Design Considerations for a New Salon or Spa Space

-So you’ve heard that the salon industry and spa industry continue to grow and prosper—and you’ve decided that there is no time like the present to stake your claim and get into the beauty and wellness business yourself.
-But the first question always is, where to start on this project?
-We’ll outline some considerations that will help you to create, define, and shape your potential business, including location, design, budget, and more.
+So you’ve heard the beauty and wellness business continues to grow and prosper—and with the favorable economic environment, you’ve decided that there is no time like the present to stake your claim and get into the business yourself.
+But the first question always is, where to start?
+We’ll outline some considerations that will help you to define and shape your potential business.

-How much space do you need in your salon or spa floor plan?
-The answer to this is closely tied to the issue of scope (see the section below), but you can’t start scouting locations until you have a rough idea of your square footage requirements.
-Then, of course, there is the issue of what you can afford, addressed in the budget section (also below).
+How much space do you need?
+The answer to this is closely tied to the issue of scope (see section below), but you can’t start scouting locations until you have a rough idea of your square footage requirements.
+Then of course, there is the issue of what you can afford, addressed in the budget section (also below).
 Some concepts to consider:

-- The more services and modalities you will offer, the bigger layout you will need—simple is better for starting out.
+- The more services and modalities you will offer, the more space you will need—simple is better for starting out.

-- Depending on your location, the local Cosmetology Board or Massage Board may have licensing requirements that relate to room sizes and layouts; be sure to do your homework in that regard.
+- Depending on your locale, the local Cosmetology Board or Massage Board may have licensing requirements that relate to room sizes and layouts, so be sure to do your homework in that regard.

-There was a time when consumers wanted to have all their personal care services (including beauty and wellness) in one place, but now we are seeing a high degree of specialization.
-In the marketplace today, there are multiple examples of beauty and personal-care businesses that offer only one modality or treatment (think big-box massage businesses and waxing salons, nail salons, and hair salons).
-We are even seeing specialization such as lash bars, cryotherapy, halotherapy, makeup studios, and meditation centers.
-Boutique beauty and grooming businesses will likely continue to thrive (even following COVID-19).
+There was a time when consumers wanted to have all their personal care services in one place, but now we are seeing a high degree of specialization.
+In the marketplace today, there are multiple examples of beauty and personal care businesses which offer only one modality or treatment think big-box massage businesses and waxing salons, and of course nail and hair salons.
+We are even seeing specialization such as lash bars, cryotherapy, halotherapy, pilates and makeup studios, and meditation centers.
 And when you consider that, depending on the business mix, the different modalities may have different licensing requirements as well as treatment providers, you can see that focusing on fewer offerings would be easier.